 Comparative Organisers

-Comparative organisers support learners by using what they know.
+Comparative organisers support learners by using what they already know.
 These tools activate knowledge and show key differences, (Ausubel, 1960).
 For example, link negative reinforcement to positive reinforcement.
-Clarify adding against removing.
+Then clarify adding against removing.

-Comparative organisers show learners differences.
-History learners sometimes mix up causes with consequences.
-Maths learners confuse area and perimeter (Rittle-Johnson & Star, 2007).
-Use these tools to help learners before they practise alone (Wood, Bruner & Ross, 1976).
+Comparative organisers are simple tools that show learners clear differences.
+In history, learners may mix up causes and consequences.
+In maths, they may confuse area and perimeter (Rittle-Johnson & Star, 2007).
+Use these tools before learners practise on their own (Wood, Bruner & Ross, 1976).

 Subsumption Theory: How Knowledge Is Organised